Bourne End railway station: History

 The station was originally named Marlow Road station.
-In 1874 Marlow Road station was renamed Bourne End to obviate confusion with the newly opened Marlow station.
+In 1874, Marlow Road station was renamed Bourne End to obviate confusion with the newly opened Marlow station.

 The station was opened in 1854 as part of the Wycombe Railway Company line between Maidenhead Boyne Hill station and High Wycombe.
 To reach Bourne End, a wooden viaduct was built across Cockmarsh and a wooden bridge was built across the River Thames.

-In 1873 a line linking Bourne End with Marlow was opened to the public, with 1,700 tickets being sold in the first week.
+In 1873, a line linking Bourne End with Marlow was opened to the public, with 1,700 tickets being sold in the first week.
 Originally the branch line was served by a third platform on the west side of the station.
+The station also had a number of sidings, a goods shed, a railway hotel and a level crossing across Station Road.
+The goods shed was on the site where the Bourne End Auction Rooms now stand next to the station.

 The service on the branch line is known locally as the "Marlow Donkey", which is commemorated by a local pub of the same name, although the origin of the term is unclear.
 The 'small' waiting room building from Bourne End Station (left of picture) lives on at Bourne Again Junction on the Fawley Hill Railway, home of the late Sir William McAlpine.
 A camping coach was positioned here by the Western Region in 1960.